pguibert6WIND/SONiC/doc/pic/bgp_pic_edge.md

     <figcaption>Figure 5.
 Zebra maps forwarding objects to APP DB Objs when BGP PIC enables.<figcaption>
 </figure>

-The following talbe compares the number of forwarding objects created with and without PIC enabled.
+The following table compares the number of forwarding objects created with and without PIC enabled.
 N is the number of VPN routes and assume all N VPN routes share the same forwarding only part which makes the discussion easy.
 | Forwarding Objects | No BGP PIC enabled | BGP PIC enabled |
 |:-----:|:------------------------------------:|:-----------------------------:|
 | Route |  N  | N |